How To Throw A Bone-Chilling Broadway Halloween Party!

 The Phantom of the Opera - The Phantom of the Opera

-We would be remiss to leave out Broadway's most notorious ghoul.
+We would be remiss if we left out Broadway's longest-running ghoul.
 Gather some tuxedo gear, a black cape (bonus points for sequins), a black fedora, and of course, the iconic mask.
 For a more economical approach try this official Phantom costume.
 Just don't go dropping any chandeliers on unsuspecting victims.
 That's all we ask of you.